Madtrash

 When choosing a dumpster, consider the following tips:

 Estimate the Type and Volume of Debris: Start by listing the materials you’ll be discarding and their approximate weight.
 Heavier items like concrete and asphalt require a higher weight limit.
+If you’re planning a landscaping project, see if you can throw sod in a dumpster rental for proper disposal.

 Account for Weight Limits to Avoid Extra Fees: Many dumpster rental companies impose extra charges if you exceed the weight limit, so it’s better to size up if you’re unsure.